JetBrains/intellij-sdk-docs/topics/ui/controls/table.md

 If there are more than 15 variants, show a completion popup.

 Do **not** use a full-size combobox inside tables.
-It looks inconsistent and has too much details for a table; a simple dropdown icon with the variants popup is enough.
+It looks inconsistent and has too many details for a table; a simple dropdown icon with the variants popup is enough.

 <format color="Red" style="bold">Incorrect</format>